OutSystems/docs-product/src/building-apps/ui/patterns/web/content/chatmessage.md

 1. Add the relevant content to the placeholders.

     * In this example, so that the name the user enters in the form is displayed, we convert the Name placeholder to an expression and enter the relevant logic.
-To do this, we right-click the Name placeholder, select **Convert to Expression**, and in the **Expression Value** pop-up, navigate to the Name attribute, and click **Done**.
+To do this, we right-click the Name placeholder, select **Convert to Expression**, and in the **Expression Value** pop-up, navigate to the Name attribute, and click **Close**.

         ![Converting the Name placeholder to an expression in the Chat Message widget](images/chatmessage-4-ss.png "Converting Name Placeholder to Expression")